 A Comprehensive Biographical Analysis

 John Ross Dunn, Esq., was born in 1697, in Charles Parish, York, Virginia, and died in 1783, in Salisbury, Rowan, North Carolina.
-WikiTree has protected his old, conflated profile, which I had created in error, wherein I had misidentified his origins, as Cornwall.

 John Dunn was a younger son of Thomas Dunn and Elizabeth Gray, and descendant of the original immigrant, Thomas Dunn, who immigrated to Virginia, at the age of 14, from Worcestershire, England, in 1620.
 See British Isles, and Hill of the Whicce.

 See also Colonization and the evolution of rural settlement In Worcestershire, prior to 1349.
-University of Birmingham.
-Ph.D.
-Hamshere, J.D.
-(1980)

 This Dunn family is shown on RootsWeb, and traces back to the Donne's of Devon, to wealthy London mercer, Sir John Don, to Henry Dwnn ap Gruffudd (c.1330-1416), of Wales, to Prince Arthur, 'the Briton', brother of Eochaid, and son of Áedán mac Gabráin, King of the Scots, to Fergus Mor, King of Scotland, to Noah.
 See Legendary History and Fergus Mor mac Erc.
 There is also a 774 charter to the Dunne family of Worcester.
 See Huicciorum Dunnan famulæ Dei.
+Here are their FamilySearch profiles.
+Fergus Mor appears to have a few duplicate FamilySearch profiles, and Henry Dwnn has two WikiTree profiles.

 Legacy Disputes

-In 1714, Frances Peronneau faked her death, and joined into a Common Law union with John Dunn, which was a Capital Offense, equivalent to rape, and punishable by death.
+In 1714, Frances Peronneau faked her death, and joined into a common-law union with John Dunn, which was a Capital Offense, equivalent to rape, and punishable by death.
 See Burial.

 In 1726, they parented Priscilla, born in South Carolina, where Frances’ relatives lived.
 See her profile on WikiTree, and on RootsWeb.